23 Different Types of Flies in South Carolina

 by Mustang Joe is licensed under CC CC0 1.0

-Crane flies (Various spp.) are a type of fly found throughout the United States, including South Carolina.
+Crane flies (Various spp.) are found throughout the United States, including South Carolina.

-These long-legged insects on our list of types of flies in South Carolina are easily recognizable due to their large wings and slender bodies.
+These long-legged insects, which are on our list of types of flies in South Carolina, are easily recognizable due to their large wings and slender bodies.

 Most crane flies are harmless and not known to bite humans, but some species can be considered pests due to their presence in agricultural fields and crops.

-In South Carolina, there is a variety of crane fly species that inhabit different habitats.
-Some of the most common species are Tipula abdominalis, Tipula cilipes, and Tipula oleracea.
+In South Carolina, various crane fly species inhabit different habitats.
+Some of the most common species are Tipula abdominals, Tipula clips, and Tipula oleracea.

 Tipula abdominalis is known for its yellowish-brown body and dark-brown wings, while Tipula cilipes is most easily identified by its distinctive red body and transparent wings.

-Tipula oleracea is a pale green cranefly with a pattern of dark markings on its back.
+Tipula oleracea is a pale green cranefly with dark markings on its back.

-In addition to these types of flies in South Carolina being found in open areas, some crane fly species can also be found in moist, wooded areas.
+These types of flies are found in open areas in South Carolina, and some crane fly species can also be found in moist, wooded areas.

 Species like Nephrotoma appendiculata and Nephrotoma flavescens thrive in these environments and can often be seen flying near ponds or streams.